 - generation costs: creating electricity at a power station

-- distribution costs - building and maintaining Queensland's network of distribution poles and wires that deliver electricity to homes and businesses
+- distribution costs: to build and maintain the network of low-voltage poles and wires that deliver electricity to homes and businesses

-- retail costs - connecting customers, billing customers and managing accounts.
+- retail costs: connecting customers, billing customers and managing their accounts.